Jithin-K-Sojan/active-learning/README.md

 # active-learning

-This is en implementation of various active learning algorithms.
+This is an implementation of various active learning algorithms.
 Stream based unceratinity sampling and query by commitee is implemented.
 Pool based uncertatinity sampling abnd QBC is also implemented.